dmk1991/import-facade-phpcompanion-extension/README.md

-# Import Facade - A SublimePHPCompanion stand-alone extension
+# Import Facade - A SublimePHPCompanion extension
 A simple extension of the find_use command found in SublimePHPCompanion package.

 ## Purpose